j0m00/Jonahs-Terminal-Based-Hunger-Game-Demo/README.md

-# Jonahs-Terminal-Based-Hunger-Game-Demo
+# HOW TO INSTALL
-Simulation Inlcluding Food, Murder, Baby Eating, and more.
+Download the latest version and run with python.